EU fines chipmaker Qualcomm for ‘predatory pricing’

-BRUSSELS (AP) — The European Union on Thursday fined U.S. chipmaker Qualcomm $271 million, accusing it of “predatory pricing” to drive a competitor out of the market.
+BRUSSELS (AP) — In yet another European Union move against a U.S. tech company, the bloc’s antitrust chief on Thursday fined chipmaker Qualcomm $271 million, accusing it of “predatory pricing” to drive a competitor out of the market.

-EU Antitrust Commissioner Margrethe Vestager said the U.S. company was abusing its market dominance in 3G baseband chipsets and sold below cost to force startup Icera out of the market.
-Icera was seen as a rival that could eventually threaten Qualcomm’s dominance, Vestager said.
+EU Antitrust Commissioner Margrethe Vestager said Qualcomm was abusing its market dominance in 3G baseband chipsets.
+She said it sold them below the cost of production to force startup Icera out of the market almost a decade ago.

 “Baseband chipsets are key components so mobile devices can connect to the internet.
 Qualcomm sold these products at a price below cost to key customers with the intention of eliminating a competitor,” she said.